turingschool/front-end-curriculum/lessons/css-performance-and-organization.md

 A module may have variations on a basic visual structure.
 Take buttons, for example.
 We may have a consistent style approach on all our buttons, but perhaps some need to be larger or a different color.
 In these cases, we identify our base module styles, and then add _sub-module_ styles to refine.
 We are applying these styles to one element, in this case a `button`, and it's ok to have more than one selector used to apply our styles because it gives us flexibility and allows us to reuse our code as much as possible.
 It's about identifying patterns in your layout.

-For example, we may have a basic button style, and an active button style which might change the background color:
+For example, we may have a basic button style, and a destroy button style which might change the background color:

 ```html
 <button class="btn">Basic Button</button>